puavo-org/puavo-os/parts/webmenu/docs/menujson.md

 ### `desktop`

-Menu item from a .desktop file.
-It auto populates `name`, `description`, `command` and `osIcon` attributes.
+Launcher item from a .desktop file.
+It auto populates `id`, `name`, `description`, `command` and `osIcon` attributes.
 Any auto populated field can be overridden by specifying it directly to this object.
 If the requested .desktop file is not found the item will not be displayed.
 Respects the current locale.

-Desktop file locations are configured in `config.json`
+Desktop file locations are configured in `config.json`.

-  - `id`: {String, required} Name of the .desktop file without the extension
+  - `source`: {String, required} Name of the .desktop file without the extension

 ### `web`